Gus Johnson (basketball): Early life

-"Despite my ways," Johnson recalled for an article in Sports Illustrated, "I never got into any real bad trouble in Akron.
+Johnson was an indifferent student in high school and was once expelled for fighting.
+In a 1964 Sports Illustrated interview, Johnson said "Despite my ways, I never got into any real bad trouble in Akron. ...
 I just drifted around.
 Nothing mattered except basketball and the Bible.
 I used to read the Bible all the time.
 I still do.
 I'm real big on Samson.
 He's helped me a lot, I suppose.
 He stimulates me."